awsaavedra/fundamentals-of-software-engineering/1-learning-java/head-first-java-2/4-ch/README.md

       __silly way of remembering__: "by forcing everybody to call a setter method, we can protect the cat from unacceptable size changes

+  ###Encapsulation starter rule of thumb

+    -mark your INSTANCE VARIABLES  private and provide public GETTERS.

+    -point of GETTERS and SETTERS?
+You can change your mind latter w/o breaking anybody else's code!